 What’s your why?
 Is this your 1st blanket design?
 If so, let me know in the comments below!

-Grab that notepad and pencil and let’s start brainstorming some ideas based on our problem or inspiration.
+Grab that notepad and pencil, and let’s start brainstorming some ideas based on our problem or inspiration.
 In this part of the process, you’re going to write down every idea that comes to mind on how to solve that problem or what you want that solution to look like!

-Here’s a few of my brainstorming ideas:
+Here are a few of my brainstorming ideas:

 As you can see from my notes, this blanket is going to be for my grandson.
-I’ll probably end up making one for my granddaughter, his sister, as well!
+I’ll probably end up making one for my granddaughter— his sister, as well!
 I want this blanket to be something he can tote with him.
 He loves to take his blankets with him in the car when they go on adventures.
 The design will have to be an airy but durable design.
-Airy because they live in Arizona and durable because he’s almost two!
+Airy because they live in Arizona, and durable because he’s almost two!